 In essence, a monastery is a place of significance in the life of Buddhists when it creates the right environment and conditions for the growth of the lay and monastic community.

-ATBA is grateful to be able to offer Vimutti Monastery to the sangha and lay practitioners for this purpose.
+ATBA is grateful to be able to offer Vimutti Monastery to support the needs of the sangha and lay practitioners.

 Committee Members